BFM Times

 DeFi lending platforms: how they work & leading examples

-DeFi lending platforms are based on the principle of over-collateralization: these platforms allow users to place collateral and borrow funds, and they are liquidated on-chain in case the specified health metrics drop below certain limits.
+Lending DeFi platforms are based on the principle of over-collateralization: these platforms allow users to place collateral and borrow funds, and they are liquidated on-chain in case the specified health metrics drop below certain limits.
 Rates vary according to utilization; liquidators arbitrage under-collateralized trades.
 The most promising in 2026 are Aave and MakerDAO (minting stable liquidity), where risk management is based on price quality oracles, low LTV thresholds, and volatility circuit breakers.

 DeFi staking platforms & liquid staking

-With DeFi staking platforms, users are able to deposit their funds and get liquid staking tokens (LSTs) as a representation of staked positions.
+With staking DeFi platforms, users are able to deposit their funds and get liquid staking tokens (LSTs) as a representation of staked positions.
 It has such benefits as composability across lending & AMMs and reduced opportunity cost compared to native staking.
 Risks are the concentration of validators, smart-contract risk in LST wrappers, and temporary de-pegs in the case of market stress.
 The implementation of Lido is still the reference; it is important to diversify with operators and chains.

 Risk and safety checklist: how to vet a DeFi platform